Read some of the most frequently asked questions about the Student Innovation Challenge:

 – Understand the needs of the target market or industry.

-– Estimates (sourced) about the size and demographics of the market are important.
+– Estimates (sourced) about the size and demographics of the market or industry are important.

-– Explain the elements of your business case/model or the feasibility of implementing your idea.
+– Explain the elements of your solution / business / sustainability and the feasibility of implementing your idea.

 – Put effort into understanding the costs associated with your idea.

 - Development planning

-– List out and explain what is needed to move the idea closer to completion, as a product or research project.
+– List out and explain what is needed to move the idea closer to completion, as a product or solution to a problem.